codificio/carpentree-core/readme.md

 For his feature, we were inspired by https://github.com/rinvex/laravel-categories.
 Read it documentation for more info.

+### Full text search

+TODO (Algolia)

+### Meta fields

+Assign `HasMeta` trait to a model in order to enable meta fields for a model.
+In order to maintain both flexibility and simplicity, you can consider `value` attributes of the meta fields as JSON container.

 ## Change log

 Please see the [changelog](changelog.md) for more information on what has changed recently.